OpenVoiceOS/ovos-ww-plugin-nyumaya-legacy/readme.md

 ![](./model_accuracy/cpu_usage.png)

-The "plugins" are pip install-able modules presenting one or more entrypoints with a entrypoint group defined in setup.py
+The "plugins" are pip install-able modules that provide new engines for mycroft

-Wake-word group: "mycroft.plugin.wake_word"

-more info in the [original PR](https://github.com/MycroftAI/mycroft-core/pull/2594)
+more info in the [docs](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mycroft-core/plugins)

 ## Install